MistyCommunity/Documentation/src/content/docs/reference/rest.md

 ### TakeFisheyePicture - ALPHA
 Takes a photo using Misty’s Occipital Structure Core depth sensor.

-**Important!** Make sure to use `SlamStartStreaming` to open the data stream from Misty's depth sensor before using this command, and use `SlamStopStreaming` to close the data stream after using this command.
+**Important!** Make sure to use `StartSlamStreaming` to open the data stream from Misty's depth sensor before using this command, and use `StopSlamStreaming` to close the data stream after using this command.

 Endpoint: GET &lt;robot-ip-address&gt;/api/alpha/slam/visibleimage?Base64={bool}